Tel Shikmona: Findings

 The remains on the tell date from the Late Bronze Age to the Late Byzantine period.
 The lower city, east and mainly south of the tell, is dated to the Late Roman period-Byzantine period.
-No remains have been found dating to the Early Arab period, leading the archaeologists to conclude that Shikmona was abandoned before the 7th century CE.
+No remains have been found dating to the Early Arab period, leading the archaeologists to conclude that Tell es-Samak was abandoned before the 7th century CE.

-Tel Shikmona has yielded various types of sherds, the most common of which belonging to the red-slipped plates and bowls (Eastern sigillata A) made on the Phoenician coast during the 1st century CE.
+Tell es-Samak has yielded various types of sherds, the most common of which belonging to the red-slipped plates and bowls (Eastern sigillata A) made on the Phoenician coast during the 1st century CE.
 In addition, archaeologists discovered evidence for dyeing industry based on the Murex sea snail, also known as Tyrian purple, dating back to the Iron Age.
-The purple dye extracted from the mollusk was used by the potters of Shikmona to paint pottery.
+The purple dye extracted from the mollusk was used by the potters of Tell es-Samak to paint pottery.
 After the discovery, the entire collection of painted pottery underwent a chemical analysis to determine the make-up of the paint, during which time it was confirmed that the color was an authentic purple dye extracted from the Murex sea snail.